winstonyin/winstonyin/README.md

 - PhD student in theoretical cosmology at UC Berkeley
 - Member of the Sense & Sensibility & Science course development team, developer of educational data science modules
 - Wikipedia editor (en/zh) and bot maintainer
-- Newly a part of the Lean/mathlib community
+- A part of the Lean/mathlib community